About Robyn's Web Pages

 Using Information on Robyn's Web Pages:

 You are free to use any information on my web pages for any non-profit purpose, personal use, web site, or magazine articles.
 I would prefer that you provide my web site address along with any published article or web site.
 I would also like to know about any published articles or major web site postings so I can read them.
 For factual information, giving me credit is not required.
-For example, "Goldfish grow to 12 inches."
+For example, "Goldfish grow to 12 to 15 inches."
 Otherwise, providing my web site or at least my name is fine to give me credit.
 If you want to use a portion of the site as is (word for word), please contact me to let me know.
 You should put that section in quotes and provide my name and web site information.
 If you would like to use my information in something that will generate you profit, please E-mail me, and I will get back to you.
 Do not worry; it is not my intent to require monetary compensation, as proper acknowledgment is usually fine for me.
 Please note that I can not give permission for use of photos that I did not take that were sent to me in good faith to be used on my web site alone.

 Note on Plagiarism: